Wichita students first-day for online learning was met with technology woes

 WICHITA, Kan.
-(KSNW)-It was back to school for Wichita students.
-With tens of thousands of students connecting through MySchool Remote for the first time, it wasn’t all smooth sailing.
+(KSNW) – It was back to school for Wichita students.
+With thousands of students connecting through MySchool Remote for the first time, it wasn’t all smooth sailing.

 “We had no sound on her computer for the majority of the day,” said mother Susan Green.